robphoenix/bordeltabernacle.github.io/_posts/2015-09-04-clojure-dipping-toes.md

 2
 user=> 42
 42
-user=> 6/3 ; Clojure will reduce a ratio if it can
+user=> 6/3  ; Clojure will reduce a ratio if it can.
+            ; This is different to division
 2
-user=> 8/3  ; and won't if it can't, but will leave it as a ratio, rather than
+user=> 8/3  ; And won't if it can't, but will leave it as a ratio, rather than
             ; change it to a decimal
 8/3
-user=> 6.0/3 ; you can't mix 'n' match whole numbers & decimals NumberFormatException Invalid number: 6.0/3  clojure.lang.LispReader.readNumber (LispReader.java:330)
+user=> 6.0/3 ; you can't use decimals in a ratio.
+NumberFormatException Invalid number: 6.0/3  clojure.lang.LispReader.readNumber (LispReader.java:330)

 user=> 6/3.0